dfdeagle47/random-tools/README.md

 # random-tools

-Random collection of tools/projects that might or might not be updated over time, found mostly on ProductHunt.
+Random collection of tools/projects that might or might not be updated over time, found mostly on ProductHunt/StackShare.

 # Table of contents